Skip to main content

 Services Provided

-• If the Court has referred you to Child Custody Recommending Counseling or for a Minor Interview, you MUST complete Family Dispute Resolution Online Orientation and the related Intake Form within 24 hours of the Court ordering the appointment.
+• If the Court has referred you to Child Custody Recommending Counseling or for a Minor Interview pursuant to Family Code section 3042, you MUST complete the Online Orientation and the related Intake Form within 24 hours of the Court ordering the appointment.
 Click here for the Instructions.

 • Minor Marriage interviews for juveniles who petition for a marriage license, per Family Code sections 302 and 304.

-• Stepparent adoption investigations on requests for adoption, pursuant to Family Code section 9001.
-Click here for local forms and instructions for filing in Tulare County
+• Stepparent adoption investigations on requests for adoption, pursuant to Family Code section 9001 and Freedom from Parental Custody and Control petitions pursuant to Family Code section 7800.
+Click here for local forms and instructions.

 Interactive Resources

-The following link includes the highly recommended Mediation Orientation video from the perspective of the child:
+The following link includes the mandatory Mediation Orientation video from the perspective of the child:

 The following links provide interactive experiences for kids, teens/preteens, parents, and professionals for learning about what to expect during and after a separation or divorce.